Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Introduction

-{\bf 1.
-The late stage}.
-We first consider what happens to the queue regret as $t \to \infty$.
-As noted above, a reasonable intuition for this regime comes from considering a standard bandit algorithm, but where the sample-path queue-regret ``resets'' at time points of regeneration.\footnote{This is inexact since the optimal queueing system and bandit queueing system may not regenerate at the same time point; but the intuition holds.} In this case, the queue-regret is approximately a (discrete) {\em derivative} of the cumulative regret.
+\begin{description} \item [{\bf The late stage:}] We first consider what happens to the queue-regret as $t \to \infty$.
+As noted above, a reasonable intuition for this regime comes from considering a standard bandit algorithm, but where the sample-path queue-regret ``resets'' at time points of regeneration.
+This is inexact since the optimal queueing system and bandit queueing system may not regenerate at the same time point; nevertheless, the intuition proves correct.
+In this case, the queue-regret is approximately a (discrete) {\em derivative} of the cumulative regret.
 Since the optimal cumulative regret scales like $\log t$, asymptotically the optimal queue-regret should scale like $1/t$.
-Indeed, we show that the queue-regret for $\alpha$-consistent policies is at least $C/t$ infinitely often, where $C$ is a constant independent of $t$.
-Further, we introduce an algorithm called Q-ThS for the queueing bandit (a variant of Thompson sampling with explicit structured exploration), and show an asymptotic regret upper bound of $O\left(\mathrm{poly}(\log t)/t \right)$ for Q-ThS, thus matching the lower bound up to poly-logarithmic factors in $t$.
-Q-ThS exploits {\em structured exploration}: we exploit the fact that the queue regenerates regularly to explore more systematically and aggressively.
+Indeed, we show that the queue-regret for $\alpha$-consistent policies (please see \cref{defn:consistent,defn:consistent-multiq} in \cref{sec:late-stg} for the definition of an $\alpha$-consistent policy) is at least $C/t$ infinitely often, where $C$ is a constant independent of $t$.
+Further, we introduce scheduling algorithms called Q-UCB and Q-ThS, which are variants of the UCB1 and Thompson sampling algorithms tailored to the queueing bandit.
+We show an asymptotic regret upper bound of $O\left(\mathrm{poly}(\log t)/t \right)$ for both these algorithms, thus matching the lower bound up to poly-logarithmic factors in $t$.
+The key feature of Q-UCB and Q-ThS is that they use {\em forced exploration}: they exploit the fact that the queue regenerates regularly to explore more systematically and aggressively.

-{\bf 2.
-The early stage}.
-The preceding discussion might suggest that an algorithm that explores aggressively would dominate any algorithm that balances exploration and exploitation.
-However, this intuition would be incorrect, because an overly aggressive exploration policy will preclude the queueing system from ever stabilizing, which is {\em necessary} to induce the regenerative cycles that lead the system to the late stage.
-As a simple example, it is well known that if the only goal is to identify the best out of two servers as fast as possible, the optimal algorithm is a balanced randomized experiment (with half the trials on one server, and half on the other) \cite{audibert2010best}.
-But such an algorithm has positive probability of failing to stabilize the queue, and so the queue-regret will grow over time.
+\item [{\bf The early stage:}] The preceding discussion might suggest that an algorithm that explores aggressively would dominate any algorithm that balances exploration and exploitation.
+However, an overly aggressive exploration policy will preclude the queueing system from ever stabilizing, which is {\em necessary} to induce the regenerative cycles that lead the system to the late stage.
+To even enter the late stage, therefore, we need an algorithm that exploits enough to actually stabilize the queue (i.e., we must choose good arms sufficiently often so that the service probability exceeds the arrival probability).